3. The overall solution advantages brought by technological innovation

 These passive innovations directly enable the next generation of OTN/WDM backbone solutions:

-Ultra-high speed and large capacity:
+Ultra-high speed and large capacity

 The wide application of C+L band systems makes the single fiber capacity easily exceed 40 Tb/s.